 How long should I leave a salicylic acid shampoo on my scalp?

 Again, you should always follow the manufacturer’s recommended guidelines.
 For example, Neutrogena recommends that you leave T-Sal on your scalp for a few minutes.
 Any shorter than a few minutes and you may not receive the full benefit of the keratolytic effects.
-Much longer and you can dry your skin.
+Much longer and you can dry your skin and cause increased hair breakage..

 What are the risks of using salicylic acid?